Thomas Foley, MPH

 Background

-Thomas Foley joined Binghamton University’s Decker College of Nursing and Health Sciences in September 2023 as a clinical assistant professor of public health.
-He will be involved in IPE and capstone experiences.
+Thomas Foley joined Binghamton University’s Decker College of Nursing and Health Sciences in September 2023 as a clinical assistant professor in the Division of Public Health.
+In addition to teaching several graduate-level courses, Foley is the division’s representative for interprofessional education (IPE) at Binghamton University.

-Foley has more than 15 years of experience planning, implementing, managing and evaluating health education and promotion programs and providing instruction, leadership, mentorship and training.
-He has designed, implemented and managed interprofessional, community-based student service-learning projects and precepted field experiences for undergraduate and graduate students.
+Foley has over 15 years of experience in planning, implementing, managing and evaluating health education and promotion programs, as well as providing instruction, leadership, mentorship and training.
+He has designed, implemented, and managed interprofessional, community-based student service-learning projects and has precepted field experiences for undergraduate and graduate students.

-As a community organizer and teacher in the Peace Corps Guyana, Foley conducted needs assessments, managed middle and high school classrooms and promoted student academic and personal growth, facilitated community meetings, created and advised youth-led health and environmental clubs, and was a participant observer in numerous cross-cultural events.
-After completing his service with the Peace Corps, Foley worked in disease prevention and treatment and promoted mental, physical and social health in diverse cultural settings in Washington, DC, at the individual, organizational and community levels.
-He designed, implemented, managed and evaluated individual and community-based programs, utilizing Community Organizing Theory and Transtheoretical Model of Change concepts when developing community programs and individual plans for sedentary adults with poor nutrition habits and substance use disorders.
+As a community organizer and teacher in the Peace Corps Guyana, Foley conducted needs assessments, managed middle and high school classrooms, promoted student academic and personal growth, facilitated community meetings, created and advised youth-led health and environmental clubs, and participated in cross-cultural events.
+He then worked in disease prevention and treatment, promoting mental, physical and social health in diverse cultural settings in Washington, D.C., at the individual, organizational and community levels.
+He designed, implemented, managed and evaluated individual and community-based programs, using Community Organizing Theory and Transtheoretical Model of Change concepts when developing community programs and individual plans for sedentary adults with poor nutrition habits and substance use disorders.

-After gaining work experience, Foley earned an MPH from George Washington University (GWU).
-While attending GWU, he worked as a health behaviorist and researcher on patient-centered collaborative teams at the GWU Medical Faculty Associate’s Weight Loss Clinic.
+While earning his MPH degree at George Washington University, Foley worked as a health behaviorist and researcher on patient-centered collaborative teams at the GWU Medical Faculty Associates' Weight Loss Clinic.
 He planned and implemented a hybrid telehealth/in-person approach to developing physical activity and nutrition self-management skills among a diverse set of clinic patients.
-Foley fostered intrinsic motivation within the patients using Motivational Interviewing and the Transtheoretical Model of Change.
-He designed and conducted a mixed methods evaluation of aspects of the collaborative approach.
+He fostered intrinsic motivation within the patients using Motivational Interviewing and the Transtheoretical Model of Change.
+He designed and conducted a mixed-methods evaluation of aspects of the collaborative approach.

-Next, Foley served as the founding unit lead and a health and human sciences lecturer at Indiana University Fort Wayne.
-Under his leadership, the program rapidly grew within the first three years.
-He also served on the IUFW Executive Committee, as chair of the Student Affairs Committee, president of the Faculty Council and as a member of the Diversity, Equity, and Inclusion Taskforce.
-Foley started the ADA Amplified Symposium speaking series to raise awareness of disability issues.
-He collaborated with community organizations to start ADA Amplified.
-The inaugural IUFW ADA Amplified Symposium featured Judith Heumann and a panel of paralympic athletes who competed in Rio and Tokyo.
-In collaboration with community partners and schools at IUFW, Foley co-organized the inaugural Fort Wayne Community Health and Resource fairs at two local YMCAs, which provided experiential learning opportunities to students and screenings and resources to community members.
+Foley was the founding unit lead and a health sciences lecturer at Indiana University Fort Wayne, expanding the program in three years.
+He served on the IUFW Executive Committee, chaired the Student Affairs Committee, presided over the Faculty Council, and was part of the Diversity, Equity, and Inclusion Taskforce.
+Foley initiated the ADA Amplified Symposium to raise disability awareness and collaborated with community organizations to start ADA Amplified.
+The inaugural symposium featured Judith Heumann and Paralympic athletes from Rio and Tokyo.
+Additionally, Foley co-organized health and resource fairs at local YMCAs, offering student experiential learning and community health screenings.

 Education